-Further documentation is available on the homepage. - Paper on the monthly LFS. - Documentation on ther quarterly LFS. - Unemployment and comparison with other unemployment statistics. - Differences in employment statistics.
+Further documentation is available on the homepage. - Paper on the monthly LFS. - Documentation on ther quarterly LFS. - Unemployment and comparison with other unemployment statistics. - Differences in employment statistics. - Differences in employment statistics.

 8.12 Quality documentation

 Results from the quality evaluation of products and selected processes are available in detail for each statistics and in summary reports for the Working Group on Quality.